droonga/droonga.org/reference/commands/search/index.md

 Why the command above returns all informations of the table?
 Because:

  * There is no search condition.
-This command matches to all records in the specified table, if no condition is specified.
+This command matches all records in the specified table, if no condition is specified.
  * [`output`](#query-output)'s `elements` contains `records` (and `count`) column(s).
 The parameter `elements` controls the returned information.
 Matched records are returned as `records`, the total number of matched records are returned as `count`.
  * [`output`](#query-output)'s `limit` is `-1`.
 The parameter `limit` controls the number of returned records, and `-1` means "return all records".
  * [`output`](#query-output)'s `attributes` contains all columns of the Person table.
 The parameter `attributes` controls which columns' value are returned.